nicolgit/hub-and-spoke-playground/scenarios/solution-north-south-inspection.md

-# SOLUTION: Use Azure Firewall to perimeter inspection (North/South Traffic)
+# SOLUTION: Use Azure Firewall for perimeter inspection (North/South Traffic)

 This solution shows how to inspect and eventually filter traffic with Azure Firewall between `spoke-01` and `on-prem-net` networks.